 Each report provides a detailed analysis of a threat and extensive guidance on how to defend against that threat.
 It also incorporates data from your network, indicating whether the threat is active and if you have applicable protections in place.

 Watch this short video to learn more about how threat analytics can help you track the latest threats and stop them.

 Required roles and permissions

 The following table outlines the roles and permissions required to access Threat Analytics.
-Roles defined in the table below refer to custom roles in individual portals and are not connected to global roles in Azure AD, even if similarly named.
+Roles defined in the table below refer to custom roles in individual portals and are not connected to global roles in Microsoft Entra ID, even if similarly named.

 |One of the following roles are required for Microsoft 365 Defender||One of the following roles are required for Defender for Endpoint||One of the following roles are required for Defender for Office 365||One of the following roles are required for Defender for Cloud Apps|